PoCInnovation/Workshops/hardware/README.md

 Creation of your first circuits:
 - Learn the basics of voltage
 - Interact with microcontrollers
-- Have an overwiew of electronics
+- Have an overview of electronics

 ## 2 - [Initiation in Simulateur](./2.Simulateur)
 Creation of your first circuits:
 - Learn to use [TinkerCad](https://www.tinkercad.com/)
 - Learn the basics of voltage
 - Interact with microcontrollers
-- Have an overwiew of electronics
+- Have an overview of electronics

 ## 3 - [Initiation WI-FI ESP32](./3.Wi-Fi_Esp32/README.md)
 Creation of your own local network:
 - Learn how works WI-FI and local network
 - Interact with microcontrollers
-- Have an overwiew of electronics
+- Have an overview of electronics

 ## 4. [Initiation BLE_ESP32](./4.BLE_Esp32/README.md)
 Creation of your own Server local and Scanner: